ufz/ogs/web/content/docs/userguide/features/parallel_computing_mpi.md

 +++

 <!-- vale off -->
-The executable OGS for MPI parallel computing is compiled with special build configuration.
+The executable OGS for MPI parallel computing is compiled with a special build configuration.
 If you need to compile the source code, please read [Build configuration for MPI and PETSc]({{<relref "configure_for_mpi_and_petsc.md">}}).
 <!-- vale on -->